Mix Tape (miniseries): Production

 Teresa Palmer and Jim Sturgess were confirmed in the cast in May 2024.
 Florence Hunt and Rory Walton-Smith joined the cast in June 2024.

 Filming took place in Sydney, Australia in May 2024.
 Filming took place in Dublin and County Wicklow in Ireland in June and July 2024.

 Broadcast

 In Australia, the series was announced to be broadcast on streaming service Binge.
 In October 2024, it was confirmed that the series would debut in June 2025.
 Mix Tape premiered on 12 June 2025.

 On 11 June 2025, BBC announced they had acquired the show for iPlayer and BBC Two for 15 July 2025.

+Reception

+Luke Buckmaster, writing in The Guardian, gave the series 4 stars out of 5, praising the performances of the four lead actors, and writing that the series "is staged with lightness of touch and is a real pleasure to watch".
+Craig Matheson, writing in The Age, gave it 3 out of 5 stars, writing "It's not subtle, but it's effective".
+ScreenHub Australia called the series "resonant and real".
+Digital Spy found the ending clichéd.

+Ben Dowell of The Times gave Mix Tape only 2 out of 5 stars, calling it "a one-dimensional mash-up of David Nicholls's One Day and Nick Hornby's High Fidelity, with a cheery side order of Full Monty-style South Yorkshire setting".
+The Irish Times called it "a bit of a muddle", criticising its lack of authenticity in the Dublin-based scenes, and the implausible plotline.

+In 2026 Mix Tape won Best Soundtrack at the 15th AACTA Awards.

+Accolades

+Mix Tape won the Audience Award at the 2025 SXSW festival in Austin, Texas.
+In March 2026, the series was nominated at the Royal Television Society Republic of Ireland Awards in the scripted category.
+The series was nominated for Best Miniseries or Telemovie at the 2026 Logie Awards.